BULUNGULA AND THE ENVIRONMENT

 As South Africa’s Eco Tourism and sustainable travel pioneer, we believe we are a part of the solution to the planet’s environmental challenges.
 We have systematically developed this lodge as an example of how one can live in harmony with our environment through reduced consumption, appropriate technologies and creative thinking.
 We are not perfect, and there’s still much to improve, but we are constantly trying to reduce our carbon footprint.

 Since 2004, all Bulungula’s electricity is supplied by solar panels.
 These panels are used to run the lights, music, satellite phone, computers, water pumps and various battery chargers.
-We have a large battery bank that can supply the lodge with electricity for up to 5 days of cloudy weather.
 The key with solar energy is to be constantly aware of how much electricity is being used and to ensure that all appliances are as energy-efficient as possible.
 The entire lodge uses in 24 hours the same amount of energy as a toaster or a kettle would use in 2 hours!

 Bulungula’s water comes from underground water pumped via solar panels for drinking, washing and everything else.
 Again, the key is to reduce consumption.
 In this regard we’ve opted for dry, non flushing compost toilets (the flush toilet is one of the world’s most environmentally destructive inventions – humans crap directly into 40% of the world’s piped drinking water!) and water-conserving showers ensure that we use about 60L of water per guest per night (average developed world consumption is about 250L/person/day).
 We recycle most of our water through the banana circle behind the showers.
 All shower and basin water goes into the centre of the banana circle creating a wet sponge.
 The banana and papaya trees send their roots down into this wet nutritious sponge and grow big super fast and thus convert your dirty shower water into healthy, juicy bananas and papayas.
 Outside the kitchen window is a 3-pond filtration system which removes oils, fats and food particles from the dirty dish water and feeds this water into a small banana circle too.